Please do comment on my Twitter or Facebook page

 4 FEB 16

-UPDATED: The great Paris Opera ballerina Aurélie Dupont has been announced as the successor to Benjamin Millepied, who today resigned as director of the Paris Opera Ballet after little more than a year in the job.
+UPDATED: The great Paris Opera ballerina Aurélie Dupont as the successor to Benjamin Millepied, who today resigned as director of the Paris Opera Ballet after little more than a year in the job.
 A former New York City Ballet principal, better known worldwide as the husband of actress Natalie Portman, for whose ballet horror movie Black Swan Millepied choreographed the dancing, the Frenchman was a controversial choice in 2014 to take over the wheel at the Paris company, whose classical roots are the oldest in the world.

 He continued to run his own contemporary ballet company in Los Angeles, the LA Dance Project, alongside his job in Paris, and his press release - which he tweeted this afternoon - states that it is his choreography rather than the administration and prestige of one of the world's greatest and most onerous ballet directorships which preoccupies him most.